This section provides a descriptive perspective of ENU operations. For an time-oriented perspective, please consult the procedures page.

 The remote pilot will check the day prior to the flight operation that all necessary software and firmware updates have been completed on the RPA to be flown and if necessary a test flight has been conducted.

 The UAS will be prepared for flight by the remote pilot following the pre-flight checklist.

 When the remote pilot is satisfied the RPA is ready for launch, they will follow the take-off protocol.

 During flight, the remote pilot will conduct situational awareness updates with the observer if present.
 Situational awareness updates will include:

-- UAS position and responsiveness
+- RPA position and responsiveness

-- UAS battery status
+- RPA battery status

 - Horizon scans and airspace assessments

 - Landing site incursions

 - Ground incursions, dangers to the remote pilot